How to support nursing parents

 Breastfeeding Medicine by Su-Ying Tsai echoes this sentiment.
 It found that a “partner’s initial support of the choice to breastfeed and encouragement to use the lactation room and milk expression breaks…were significant predictors of the intention to continue to breastfeed after returning to work.”
 Studies like Tsai’s are particularly important, given that only about 25 percent of lactating parents meet their breastfeeding goals, and 43 percent of women leave the workforce within three months of childbirth.
 It’s clear that when it comes to breastfeeding, support is paramount.

-See if your workplace has a lactation program in place to support nursing parents.
+To advocate for breastfeeding and lactation care, start by checking to see if your workplace has a lactation program in place to support nursing parents.
 If not, advocate for one on their behalf and talk to your boss about the importance of breastfeeding support.
 Programs like TLN’s Newborn Families are designed to give more families the support they deserve during this critical time in their (and their baby’s) life.

 What to Do If They Are Struggling